silver-mx/silver-mx.github.io/_posts/2021-12-25-dissecting-angular-component-test-part-1.md

 Further, `ComponentFixture` has [`DebugElement`](https://angular.io/guide/testing-components-basics#debugelement), which helps us to access and interact with the HTML elements declared in the component's template.

 Finally, [`fixture.detectChanges()`](https://angular.io/guide/testing-components-scenarios#detectchanges) tells the `TestBed` to perform data binding.
 [Data binding](https://angular.io/guide/binding-syntax#binding-syntax) means keeping the page up-to-date according to the application's state. ***Note:*** normally, Angular performs change detection automatically when running an application.
-However,  when testing with `TestBed`, change detection needs to be triggered manually to allow the developer to perform checks or assertions about the application's state before the binding occurrs.
+However,  when testing with `TestBed`, change detection needs to be triggered manually to allow the developer to perform checks or assertions about the application's state before the binding occurs.

 <br/>
 ### Verifying the component instance (lines 21-23)